K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs: Testing and Analysing ST Compilers

 To explore this application (and given the closed nature of commercial compilers), we choose OpenPLC\footnote{\url{https://www.openplcproject.com/}} as our test object, which is open source and supports ST programming.
-Our overall workflow of our testing approach is depicted in Fig.~\ref{fig3}.
+The overall workflow of our testing approach is depicted in Fig.~\ref{fig3}.
 It includes three parts: program variation, program execution and result comparison.
-First, seed programs are mutated is to improve the diversity of test samples.
-Program execution uses the mutated program as input to run OpenPLC and executable semantics respectively, and the result comparison is to compare the consistency of the two running results.
+First, seed programs are mutated to improve the diversity of test samples.
+Next, we use the mutated program as input to run OpenPLC and our executable semantics respectively.
+Finally, the result comparison part compares the consistency of the two execution results.
 It should be noted that we use a policy similar to \cite{le2014compiler}, that is, the program does not need input, and the category of result consistency comparison includes the values of all variables in the program.
-TABLE~\ref{tab:consistency} shows the measure of consistency, where $Q$ and $Q'$ represent the values of each variable after the program executes, $I$ and $I'$ represent the commands corresponding to the exception termination, \CheckmarkBold and \XSolidBrush represent consistency and inconsistency respectively.
-Specifically, unless K-ST and OpenPLC successfully execute the program and the result is exactly the same or terminated abnormally due to the same statement, the performance of both is considered to be inconsistent.
+The comparison of results is performed to analyze potential inconsistencies between K-ST and OpenPLC.
+By comparing the final execution state of the program with its variable state, we can identify potential inconsistencies.
+The execution state focuses on determining whether the program has completed its execution or terminates at the same statement.
+On the other hand, the variable state captures the values of all variables in the program, including input, output, and intermediate variables, after the program has finished running.
+TABLE 4 shows our measure of consistency, where $Q$ and $Q'$ represent the values of each variable after the program executes, $I$ and $I'$ represent the commands corresponding to the exception termination, and \CheckmarkBold and \XSolidBrush represent consistency and inconsistency respectively.
+As a result, unless K-ST and OpenPLC exhibit identical execution and memory states, their behavior will be deemed inconsistent.